 The pieces they sell are specifically 98″ in length.
 IKEA doesn’t cut them for customers.
 To fill the space, we needed the piece to be 92.5″ in length.
 I called my handy Dad, but he initially had no interest in helping, fearful of messing it up.
 Fair enough, I guess I can be a tough critic.
 But after having the project up on some websites such as Thumbtack and Craigslist for about a week, Dad eventually caved.

-We brought the board over his house, drew out all our lines and clamped down a level as a guide for the saw.
+We brought the board over his house.
+Then drew out all our lines and clamped down a level as a guide for the saw.
 Then we performed a test cut, seen below:

 Side Note: Before we got going, I asked my mom for eye protection, and she gave me these: